-Most people search for love and relationships for at least one part of their lives, but at the same time they may have a fear of being truly loved.
-Fear of intimacy is manifested through the problem of a person establishing attachment and connection to a partner in an emotional relationship.
-People who struggle with this fear do not really want to be alone and they do not avoid being in relationships, but in certain ways they may push close people away from themselves or sabotage their relationships.
+Most people search for love and relationships for at least one part of their lives, but at the same time, they may have a fear of being truly loved.
+Fear of intimacy is manifested through the problem of a person establishing an attachment and connection to a partner in an emotional relationship.
+People who struggle with this fear do not really want to be alone and they do not avoid being in relationships, but in certain ways, they may push close people away from themselves or sabotage their relationships.

 Achieving intimacy in relationships has long been considered a basic need for an individual’s mental health and adjustment.
 Possible obstacles or difficulties in forming and/or maintaining close relationships are often preceded by fear of intimacy, which is defined as the inability to share thoughts or feelings with another close person (Descutner & Thelen, 1991).
 Various deficits in intimacy are associated with problems such as depression, and motivation for intimacy has been shown to be a significant predictor of later psychosocial adjustment (Descutner & Thelen, 1991).

 Fear of intimacy often impairs the well-being of the individual, to the same extent that quality close relationships can contribute to it (Phillips et al., 2013).
 In addition, it inevitably affects the quality of romantic relationships (Descutner & Thelen, 1991).